Eimaen/MusixmatchClientLib/README.md

 ### Exception handling
 Exceptions are WIP too, so right now you have to handle default exceptions with messages.
-Later there will be more, like `MusixmatchRequestException`
+Later you will find more exceptions like `MusixmatchRequestException`

 ## How to help
-Just star the project so that I understand that it is not useless, continue developing it, and become a little happier ^_^
+Just star the project so as to understand that it is not useless and I could continue developing it *(and become a little happier ^_^)*